 This provision is for divorced couples or those who are legally separated.
 If you can prove that your spouse was responsible for the incurred tax liability and that you had no part in or reason to know about the errors, then as an innocent spouse, you can apply to have your liability in the tax bill waived.

-If you truly cannot afford to pay your IRS tax debt, there is a chance you can get out of paying altogether.
+If you truly cannot afford to pay your IRS back taxes, there is a chance you can get out of paying altogether.
 In order to qualify for being Currently not Collectible, your financial circumstances must be at a level where any payment to the IRS would represent a significant financial hardship for you and your family.
 This is a temporary status, and the IRS can revisit your case.

 Exemptions, allowances, and forgiveness are terms that get thrown around a great deal at tax time.
 All three of these are things taxpayers can use to reduce their overall tax liability.
 We’ve already discussed what forgiveness is, but what are exemptions and allowances, and how are they different?